remigenet/tensorflow-upstream/tensorflow/python/autograph/g3doc/reference/operators.md

     <b>`.
 *   get_state: returns the current value of the loop variables
 *   set_state: sets new values into the loop variables
-*   symbol_names: human-readable string representing each loop variable.
+*   symbol_names: human readable string representing each loop variable.
 Used for error messages.
 *   opts: additional, implementation-specific, keyword arguments.